-Al Ain Ahlia Insurance Company incorporated in Abu Dhabi by Law No. (18) of the year 1975 and under Registration No.(3) with the UAE Central Bank - Insurance Sector.
-With 25% shares for Abu Dhabi government the Company began Underwriting in 1976, with a paid-up capital of Dh.
-5,000,000/-.
-Al Ain Ahlia's Company owners are prominent citizens of the United Arab Emirates with the major shareholding being held by the Government of Abu Dhabi.
-As a result, the Company enjoys the privilege of writing Government and Government related business of Abu Dhabi as detailed in Circular No. 21 (6/12/1975) issued by the Executive Council of the Emirate of Abu Dhabi with a current paid up capital of Dh.
-150,000,000/- and general reserves of Dh.
-600,000,000, Technical Reserves Dh.75 Million and total assets of Dh.
-3 billion the Company is rated among the leading insurers in the region.
-Al Ain Ahlia Insurance Company has established an excellent relationship with worldwide markets enjoying first class security and writing all classes of business, predominantly Energy, Property and Casualty in which the Company participates in a wide variety of territories both in Abu Dhabi and abroad.
-The Company is recognized for its meticulous underwriting philosophy and has gained an excellent reputation for writing profitable business and strong relationship with reinsurance all over the world.

-Mission
+Al Ain Ahlia Insurance Company was established in Abu Dhabi under Law No. 18 of 1975 and registered as No. 3 in the Insurance Companies Register at the UAE Central Bank - Insurance Sector.
+Approximately 20% of the company's shares are owned by the Abu Dhabi government, represented by Mamoura Diversified Global Holding, fully owned by Mubadala Investment Company.
+The company began underwriting in 1976 with a paid-up capital of AED 5,000,000.

+The shareholders of Al Ain Ahlia Insurance are well-known UAE nationals, with the Abu Dhabi government holding the largest share of the equity.
+As a result, the company benefits from the privilege of underwriting governmental and related businesses in Abu Dhabi, as detailed in Circular No. (21) dated 06/12/1975 issued by the Executive Council of the Emirate of Abu Dhabi.

+The current paid-up capital of the company is AED 150,000,000, with general reserves amounting to AED 600,000,000, technical reserves amounting to AED 75,000,000, and total assets of AED 3 billion.

+The company is ranked among the leading insurance companies in the region, having established excellent relationships with global markets.
+It enjoys top-tier security and undertakes all classes of business, including energy, property, and casualty, across a wide range of areas in Abu Dhabi and abroad.

+The company is renowned for its meticulous underwriting philosophy and has gained an excellent reputation for executing profitable businesses and maintaining strong relationships with reinsurance providers worldwide.

+MISSION